 You may have received employer interview feedback – “you interviewed well, but other candidates had more experience”.
 The Award can help you find it.

-There are over 100 opportunities in the UK and even more in our China and Malaysia campuses.
+There are over various opportunities in the UK and even more in our China and Malaysia campuses.
 We provide bespoke activities to develop your skills in a practical setting.

 Through our assessments we encourage you to reflect on your roles.
 This allows you to identify the skills you are developing whilst also providing evidence of your experience to employers.